 Assault weapons are a class of semi-automatic firearm specifically designed to kill humans quickly and efficiently.
 They are a relatively new class of weapon—during the 1980s, the gun industry sought to reverse a decline in consumer demand for guns by developing and marketing new types of weapons based on high-powered military designs.1 The military features that distinguish assault weapons from standard sporting firearms enable shooters to spray large amounts of ammunition quickly while retaining control of the gun.2 For this reason, assault weapons are frequently the guns of choice for individuals who carry out horrific public attacks.

-Assault weapons have been used in many tragic, high-profile shootings, including the nation’s most deadly mass shooting at the Pulse nightclub in Orlando, Florida in 2016, which left 49 dead and 53 injured.3 Other examples include the 2012 Sandy Hook Elementary School shooting in Newtown, Connecticut (28 dead, 2 injured), the 2012 movie theater shooting in Aurora, Colorado (12 dead, 58 injured), the 1999 Columbine High School massacre (15 dead, 24 injured), and the 1993 office shooting at the 101 California Street building in San Francisco (9 dead, 6 injured).4 In fact, a review of 62 mass shootings between 1982 and 2012 by Mother Jones found that assault weapons were recovered in almost a quarter of them.5
+Assault weapons have been used in many tragic, high-profile shootings, including of the nation’s most deadly mass shooting at the Route 91 Harvest Music Festival in Las Vegas in 2017, which left 58 dead and over 400 injured.
+3 Other examples include the Pulse nightclub shooting in Orlando, Florida in 2016 (49 dead, 53 injured), 2012 Sandy Hook Elementary School shooting in Newtown, Connecticut (28 dead, 2 injured), the 2012 movie theater shooting in Aurora, Colorado (12 dead, 58 injured), the 1999 Columbine High School massacre (15 dead, 24 injured), and the 1993 office shooting at the 101 California Street building in San Francisco (9 dead, 6 injured).4 In fact, a review of 62 mass shootings between 1982 and 2012 by Mother Jones found that assault weapons were recovered in almost a quarter of them.5

 Because of their deadly design, assault weapons amplify the carnage of public shootings.
 A review of mass shootings between 2009 and 2015 by Everytown for Gun Safety found that incidents where assault weapons or large capacity ammunition magazines were used resulted in 155% more people shot and 47% more people killed compared to other incidents.6 When access to assault weapons is restricted, deaths due to mass shootings decrease.
 A 2014 study found that “both state and federal assault weapons bans have statistically significant and negative effects on mass shooting fatalities.”7